 Digitally engaged?
-Asia leads the world Voice of Asia, May 2017
+Asia leads the world has been added to your bookmarks.

 Digital engagement indices for government, business, and consumers clearly show that Asian economies are ahead in terms of digital engagement, with almost all Asian countries above the world average.

 Voice of Asia is also available via PDF in the following languages:

 Embracing digital technologies is central to Asian countries’ development strategies.
 Indeed, Joseph Schumpeter, one of the 20th century’s most influential economists, observed that innovation is the determinant of economic development.